 - The course was taken on the campus of the college/university.

 - The professor of the course was a member of the institution’s faculty.

 - The majority of the students in the course were degree-seeking college students.

 - The minimum grade earned was C- or better.

 Students who meet these eligibility requirements should submit an Application for Pre-Freshman Credit as soon as possible after their admission.
 Completed applications can be sent via email to firstname.lastname@example.org.
 Students seeking pre-freshman credit should submit their application prior to the first day of class.

 Current students seeking transfer credit at Vanderbilt must submit courses for evaluation through the Transfer Credit Submission application in YES.
 A detailed course syllabus is required in order for a course to be evaluated.

-The Office of the University Registrar will review all requests for transfer credit evaluation for undergraduate students to ensure that the student and course meet minimum requirements (e.g., student is in good academic standing, course was/will be taken at an accredited institution).
+The Office of the University Registrar will review all requests for transfer credit evaluation for undergraduate students to ensure that the student and course meet minimum requirements (e.g., student is in good academic standing, course was/will be taken at a regionally accredited institution).
 If the minimum requirements are not met, the Office of the University Registrar will notify the student.
 Otherwise, the course information will be reviewed for course equivalency.